LukasKuppers/sapien-think-blog/cms-api/functions/controllers/ARTICLESAPIDOCS.md

 }
 ```

-> Note: image field is optional - some articles may not include images
+> Note: Tags array and image object are optional - not every article contains tags and images.

 ### Returns:
 - 200 - if the article was found and sent.